 That’s how it works… right?
 Not if you want your digital marketing strategy to be any good.
 To understand the competition, you need a rock-solid competitor analysis.

 What Is Competitor Analysis?

-- Provide a better understanding of your industry and the competitive landscape
+- Understand your industry and competitive landscape

-- Help define your unique value proposition
+- Define your unique value proposition

-- Unwrap rivals’ success strategies and real audience needs
+- Identify rivals’ success strategies

 How to Do a Competitor Analysis (Template Included)

 When you think about competitor analysis, you probably picture benchmarks like market share, profits, and product pricing.
 While those are all legitimate and useful, they’re not the only ones you could use.